quantum-compiler/atlas-artifact/README.md

-# Torque: Fast and Scalable Quantum Circuit Simulation on a Machine Learning System
+# Atlas: Hierarchical Partitioning for Quantum Circuit Simulation on GPUs

-Torque is built on [Quartz](https://github.com/quantum-compiler/quartz).
+Atlas is built on [Quartz](https://github.com/quantum-compiler/quartz).
 To run the artifact, please install Quartz and copy the necessary circuits first.
 Following parts will assume that these commands are executed:
 ```shell